 In this report, we define marketing ethics as the mindset, processes, and policies that raise the standards for customer experience and wellbeing in marketing.
-This includes treating data with integrity, making engagements with marketing positive and fair, acting transparently, and complying with regulatory mandates.
+This includes treating data with integrity, making engagements with marketing more positive and fair, acting transparently, and complying with regulatory mandates.
 Findings Marketers understand the importance & urgency of marketing ethics Base: 152 Senior marketing leaders at UKI and Nordic organisations.
-76% say marketing ethics is a high or critical priority for their organisation 67% say marketing ethics is important or critical in delivering good or fair customer experiences 67% agree that, in today's landscape, employing marketing ethics considerations is critical to success in building trust and driving long-term performance
+76% say marketing ethics is a high or critical priority for their organisation 67% say marketing ethics is important or critical in delivering good or fair customer experiences

-74% agree that "It's critical to lead with consent for all customer-tracking activities" Source: a commissioned study conducted by Forrester Consulting on behalf of Precis Digital in March 2022 Findings
+67% agree that, in today's landscape, employing marketing ethics considerations is critical to success in building trust and driving long-term performance 74% agree that "It's critical to lead with consent for all customer-tracking activities" Findings